Available Financial Aid

 Adult Student Grant

-The Adult Student Grant (formerly known as the Part-Time Grant) is eligible to independent Indiana students who are enrolled in six to 11.5 credit hours and have state grant eligibility remaining.
+The Adult Student Grant (formerly known as the Part-Time Grant) is eligible to independent Indiana students who are enrolled in six or more credit hours and have state grant eligibility remaining.
+Students receiving the Adult Student Grant cannot also receive the Frank O'Bannon Grant or the 21st Century Scholarship during the same award year.
+The University will always award the student whichever grant they will benefit from most.

 - Must be an Indiana resident and a U.S. citizen or eligible noncitizen

-- Must meet any other minimum criteria established by the Indiana Commission for Higher Education
+- Meet any other minimum criteria established by the Indiana Commission for Higher Education

 How to apply: